shuaibiyy/awesome-tf/README.md

 - [terrafile](https://github.com/dxw/terrafile) - Systematically manage external modules from Github for use in Terraform (written in Ruby).
 - [terraform-bundle](https://github.com/hashicorp/terraform/tree/master/tools/terraform-bundle) - Easily builds bundles containing a Terraform binary as well as provider binaries.
 Useful for CI and air-gapped Terraform Enterprise.
 - [terraform-docs](https://github.com/segmentio/terraform-docs) - Quick utility to generate docs from terraform modules.
-- [terraform-landscape](https://github.com/coinbase/terraform-landscape) - Improve Terraform's plan output to be easier to read and understand.
+- [terraform-landscape](https://github.com/coinbase/terraform-landscape) - *(only 0.11 and earlier)* Improve Terraform's plan output to be easier to read and understand.
-- [terraform-plan-parser](https://github.com/lifeomic/terraform-plan-parser) - Command line utility and JavaScript API for parsing stdout from `terraform plan` and converting it to JSON.
+- [terraform-plan-parser](https://github.com/lifeomic/terraform-plan-parser) - *(only 0.11 and earlier)* Command line utility and JavaScript API for parsing stdout from `terraform plan` and converting it to JSON.
 - [terraform-provisioner](https://github.com/shuaibiyy/terraform-provisioner) - Tool for managing multiple provisions of the same Terraform scripts.
 - [terraform-rake-tasks](https://github.com/gina-alaska/terraform-rake-tasks) - Shared Rake tasks for managing terraform plans.
 - [terraform.py](https://github.com/ciscocloud/terraform.py) - Ansible dynamic inventory script for parsing Terraform state files.